saiprasaad8/Discord-Ticket-Bot/README.md

 ## Features

-- Create tickets via interactive **button**
+- Create tickets via interactive **button**.
-- Private ticket channel for the user and support team
+- Private ticket channel for the user and support team.
+- `!ticketpanel` command to create the pannel.
-- `!close` command to delete ticket
+- `!close` command to delete ticket.
-- Persistent button works after bot restarts
+- Persistent button works after bot restarts.
-- Role-based access using a support role
+- Role-based access using a support role.

 ## Install requirements: